Buildkite agent security

 exit 1

-By default Buildkite will reuse (after cleaning) a previous checkout.
-This may not be safe if building commits from untrusted sources (for example, 3rd party pull requests).
+By default, Buildkite Pipelines reuses (after cleaning) a previous checkout.
+This may be unsafe if building commits from untrusted sources (for example, third-party pull requests).
 To force a clean checkout every time, set BUILDKITE_CLEAN_CHECKOUT=true in the environment.
+The following example shows how to enforce a clean checkout at the step level:

 To run the agent behind a proxy, you'll need to export the following proxy environment variables for your process manager: